 The perfect laptop for my situation is…

-For my kids, the perfect laptop for distance learning has a 14 inch screen, at least a 128 GB Solid State Hard Drive, a minimum of 4 GB of Random Access Memory, a modern microprocessor like the AMD Ryzen 3200 series or Intel Core i3, and runs Microsoft Windows 10.
+Ideally, the perfect laptop for distance learning would have a minimum 14 inch screen, at least a 128 GB Solid State Hard Drive, a minimum of 4 GB of Random Access Memory, a modern microprocessor like the AMD Ryzen 3200 series or Intel Core i3, and run Microsoft Windows 10.

-It’s also bought with a Citi credit card to extend the manufacturer’s warranty for 24 months.
+It would also be bought with a Citi credit card to extend the manufacturer’s warranty for 24 months.